josiahn99/kc1yqn-website/roadmap/index.md

 ## Purpose

 My curiosity about how the universe works returned strongly in 2025, sparked by reading *[Remembrance of Earth’s Past](https://www.amazon.com/Three-Body-Problem-Boxed-Set-Remembrance/dp/1250254493)* by Cixin Liu and listening to the *[Daniel and Kelly’s Extraordinary Universe](https://podcasts.apple.com/us/podcast/daniel-and-kellys-extraordinary-universe/id1436616330)* podcast.
-I don’t have a formal science background, and I’m not aiming for academic research, but amateur radio offers a hands-on way to engage directly with physics.

-The goal is to treat amateur radio as a laboratory for applied electromagnetics, in order to gain a better understanding of physics.
+I don’t have a formal science background, and I’m not aiming for academic research.
+The goal is to treat amateur radio as a laboratory for applied electromagnetics, in order to gain a better personal understanding of physics.

 ## Learning Approach